aleung-c/42run/README.md

 If you have more than 10 coins, you get one more life.

 The more you play, the faster the game runs, and the more obstacles are spawned on your way.
+The way it is made is pretty simple and memory efficient: the character does not move, and the world keeps going into the camera.
+When the walls are far behind the camera, they are moved toward the top, and a random texture is applied to them.
+The obstacles are loaded in the memory at the beginning of the program, and in the same way as the walls, are never reloaded.

+The number of "objects" loaded in the program is fixed at launch and does not vary.
+This way, the loading process of the world, the "illusion" of the game is smooth, seamless, and allows many tweakings.

 it uses the aleung-c_engine to handle all the OpenGL/GLFW pipeline, which makes this program a "gameplay oriented" project.